There are various ways of upgrading picture quality from a projector!

-Because we know that the white reflects light and black absorbs light.
+Because we know that white reflects light and black absorbs light.

 That is the reason we wear white in summer and black in winter.

-A white screen will lit up white walls and ceilings by reflecting the incident light.
+A white screen will light up white walls and ceilings by reflecting the incident light.

 6. Viewing Angle